 |Number of routes||10,000|

-A: Yes, AWS Transit Gateway supports attaching Amazon VPCs with IPv6 CIDRs.
+A: Yes, Amazon Transit Gateway supports attaching Amazon VPCs with IPv6 CIDRs.

 Q: Which Amazon VPC features are not supported in the first release?

 A: Security Group Referencing on Amazon VPC is not supported at launch.
-Spoke Amazon VPCs cannot reference security groups in other spokes connected to the same AWS Transit Gateway.
+Spoke Amazon VPCs cannot reference security groups in other spokes connected to the same Amazon Transit Gateway.